AbdelHamid00/MiniShell/README.md

 An implementation of a shell , with limited features ofc .
 # Prerequisites for making this code run proprely :
-You need a computer hahahaha , anyway ... lets continue

 For MacOs and Linux users, For windows users go use WSL .

 You need a C compiler + The GNU Readline Library installed in your machine .
 That's all .